The Pinault Collection

 In parallel with his entrepreneurial successes over the last 50 years, François Pinault has amassed one of the world's largest collections of contemporary art.
 This unique collection contains more than 10,000 pieces by around 400 artists across all generations and genres, from the most high-profile to the most recently emerging.

-All have now come together as the Pinault Collection, whose activities include galleries in Venice and Paris, a programme of travelling exhibitions, and the development of initiatives to promote artistic creation and art history.
+All have now come together as the Pinault Collection, whose activities focus on different areas such as galleries in Venice and Paris, a programme of off-site exhibitions, and the development of initiatives to promote artistic creation and modern & contemporary art history research.

-In 2016, the Pinault Collection was awarded the 50-year concession to occupy the Bourse de Commerce in Paris, the remodelling of which was once again entrusted to Tadao Ando in collaboration with Lucie Niney and Thibault Marca of NeM Architects, Architect-in-Chief of the French Historic Monuments Commission Pierre-Antoine Gatier.
+In 2016, the Pinault Collection signed a 50-year lease to occupy the Bourse de Commerce in Paris.
+The restoration of the site has been once again entrusted to Tadao Ando, in collaboration with Lucie Niney and Thibault Marca of NeM Architects, and Pierre-Antoine Gatier, Architect-in-Chief of the French Historic Monuments Commission.

 Bourse de commerce

 punta della dogana